MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-ecommerce-site.md

 ## Overview

 To start to develop your e-Commerce site, you must first establish a new site in the site authoring environment.
-Before you can create a new site, at least one online store must be created in Dynamics 365 Retail.
+Before you can create a new site, at least one online store must be created in Commerce.

 ## Set up your site